klyw1998/LiangyaweiKuang/index.md

 - Harbin Institute of Technology (2016 - 2020), BEng in Mechatronics Engineering.

 ## Selected Projects (during MPhil)
-- Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments
+- Implement of "Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments".

 ## Selected Courses
 Since my background is too complicated, I list some of my courses as below.